vogma/base64rvv/README.md

 # Vectorized Base64 Encoder/Decoder for RISC-V RVV

-This repository contains a high-performance implementation of the Base64 encoding and decoding algorithms, optimized for the RISC-V architecture with the RVV (RISC-V Vector Extension).
+This repository contains a implementation of the Base64 encoding and decoding algorithms, optimized for the RISC-V architecture with the RVV (RISC-V Vector Extension).
 The implementation utilizes both C and intrinsic assembly functions to leverage the vector processing capabilities of the RVV extension.

 ## About Base64